-This protection is achieved at the Paducah Site by meeting DOE-STD-1196-2011, Derived Concentration Technical Standard (DCS), for ingestion limits (DOE 2011a).
+DOE Order 458.1 requires the control and management of radionuclides from DOE activities in liquid discharges and sets guidelines for allowable concentrations of radionuclides in effluents to protect public health.
+This protection is achieved at the Paducah Site by meeting the limits set in DOE Order 458.1 and the composite DOE-STD-1196-2011, Derived Concentration Technical Standard (DCS), for ingestion limits for all radionuclides (DOE 2011a).

-The DCS value for an isotope is the concentration of the isotope in drinking water that is calculated (derived) to result in an annual dose of 100 mrem to a person.
+The ingested water DCS value for an isotope is the concentration of the isotope in drinking water that is calculated (derived) to result in an annual dose of 100 mrem to a person.
 That is, if the person's entire annual drinking water intake contained a radioactive isotope at the DCS level, that person would receive 100 mrem.
-In reality, people do not intentionally drink any water from surface streams in the area surrounding the Paducah Site; therefore, the allowable concentrations for the DCSs result in a dose that is higher than a person would actually receive.
-The DCS is different for each isotope because of the differences in radiation type, radioactive energy, and half-life.
+In reality, people do not intentionally